Gregor Schneider: END

-Controversy
+Dead End

+Dead End was the title of the project that Gregor Schneider conceived for CA2M in Madrid in 2011.
+In Dead End, the artist has situated himself in a theoretical no man’s land at the point of contact between the vestiges of the traditional house that once occupied the site of the museum in Mostoles and the present building itself.
+Visitors wend their way through a vast, enclosed labyrinth of pipes that extend throughout the centre.
+The concept of his earlier rooms is shifted here to hallways and corridors that lead the visitor to disconcerting spaces that include environments lifted from the house u r and other projects.
+As is always the case in the work of Gregor Schneider, the complex he has created appears to have been original to the site.

+Sterberaum

-In the spring of 2008, Schneider caused a media controversy with his stated idea: "I want to display a person dying naturally in the piece or somebody who has just died.
-My aim is to show the beauty of death."
-In April 2008, the artist was quoted in The Art Newspaper as saying:" I want to display a person dying naturally in peace or somebody who has just died" and "My aim is to show the beauty of death".
+In 2008, Schneider caused a media controversy with his stated intention for the installation Sterberaum (Dying Room): "I want to exhibit a person who has died a natural death, or someone who has just died."
 Shortly after, German newspaper headlines read, "Artist wants to let people die".
 Politicians of several German political parties, the CDU, FDP and Die Grünen, voiced their opinions accusing Schneider of "abusing of artistic freedom" calling his plans an "attempt at provocation" and a "half-baked idea".
 On several online newspapers threads, people posted comments that glorified violence.
 Schneider got death threats by phone and mail.
 "There are absurd death threats against me", Schneider said in an interview with Westdeutsche Zeitung.
-On April 21, he told the newspaper Die Welt: "I want to create human places for the dying and the dead".
 The Guardian headline on April 26 read: "There is nothing perverse about a dying person in an art gallery".
 Overall, there was extensive media coverage in several countries in multiple languages.

-Schneider describes the constructed room in depth.
-He wants to offer this room in a museum to a dying or a dead person.
-This could only be realized with the respective agreement of the participant, the relatives and with a nurse or caretaker present on site.
-He wants to lead death out of the social taboo with this public dying room and to make it into a positive experience similar to the birth of a human being.
+Sterberaum has eventually been executed at Kunstraum Innsbruck (2011–2012) as an empty room, "a personal commission to design the room and the environment in which we die, in which we dissolve, to then be dead."
+A glowing free-standing structure featuring 2 doors, 2 sets of windows, 5 lamps, white walls and ceiling, and a parquet floor was placed inside the pitch-black gallery.
+During the COVID-19 pandemic, the room was also placed on the stage of the Staatstheater Darmstadt and streamed live for three days and nights.